damianhakert/damianhakert.github.io/source/support/index.html.md

 ### Support for GitLab.com

+Subscribers to [GitLab.com Bronze Support](https://about.gitlab.com/gitlab-com/#select-package/) receive next business day support via e-mail.
+Please submit your support request through the [support web form](https://support.gitlab.com/).

+Even without a GitLab.com Bronze Support subscription, you can still receive the following support:

-If you have an issue accessing _your account_, please use the [support web form](https://support.gitlab.com/) so an admin can help.
-For all other issues (downtime, functionality, etc.), please visit the [GitLab.com support tracker](https://gitlab.com/gitlab-com/support-forum/issues), and comment in an issue relevant to you or open a new one.
+- If you have an issue accessing _your account_, please use the [support web form](https://support.gitlab.com/) so an admin can help you.
+- For all other issues (downtime, functionality, etc.), please visit the [GitLab.com support tracker](https://gitlab.com/gitlab-com/support-forum/issues), and comment in an issue relevant to you or open a new one.
+- Follow [GitLabStatus on Twitter](https://twitter.com/GitLabStatus) for status updates for the GitLab.com site.

 ## Contributing to GitLab